ChristopheBonnefoi/Manual_Archipelago_Tekken_2/README.md

 This project is currently just a copy-paste of my Tekken 3 project, so nothing corresponds to Tekken 2 yet.
 I will publish a first release once everything is ready and properly configured.
 Thank you for your patience.

+v0.0.1 — Cleaned up the files to have a healthy/solid base for Tekken 2